For nearly 60 years, farmworkers around the country have celebrated the legacy and momentous actions of Cesar Chavez.

 That was a defining moment for her, along with the rest of the Chicano students, she admits.
 Chavez noticed the influence the university students could have and held a conference in Coachella specifically for students.
 Thousands of students showed up in support of their community’s struggles.

-The protests by Mexican American students, farmworkers, soldiers and community members were the context of the Chicano movement, including protests against the Vietnam War.
-The 1960s was a period of many changes.
+The protests of Mexican American students, farmworkers, soldiers and community members were the context of the Chicano movement, including protests against the Vietnam War.
+The 1960s was a time of many changes.
 “Think about Martin Luther King, the bus boycott, the women’s movement, Asians fighting for their rights, Chicanos in the west and Puerto Ricans in the east…All this happening at the same time,” said Ybarra.

 She also mentioned the importance of the Vietnam War, which started in the mid-1950s and ended in the mid-1970s.
 “If you were in the Chicano movement, you were against the war.
 For those in college, they could get a deferment not to go to war, but poor people of color, as well as poor Whites, could not get such a deferment, so they fought not to be sent to Vietnam,” explained Ybarra.